 A factory reset will reset the User Name and Password.
 See the FAQ above for performing a factory reset.

 To set the User Name and Password follow these steps:

 - Tap on Security.

 - Press Done.

 - You will see the Adapter go Red while the User Name and Password are updated.

 I use the BlueFire App in my shop and never take it on the road.
-Can I have it go directly to the faults page when a truck has a fault?
+Can I have it go directly to the faults page when a fault occurs?

 Yes, just go to Settings and check the 'Show Faults on Startup' option.
 And while you're there you might also want to check the 'Fault Notices' option to get rid of the popup manufacturer fault notices.

 I want to log data during my trip.
 How reliable is the Bluetooth connection?